Lecrapouille/MyMakefile/README.md

 * simply copy/paste this repo inside your project.
 * or better, use it as a git submodule to track my evolutions.

-Here, the list of my personal projects using this repo as a git submodule:
+Here, the list of my personal projects using this repo as git submodule:

 * https://github.com/Lecrapouille/TimedPetriNetEditor
 * https://github.com/Lecrapouille/Highway